Pomegranate: History

-Culinary use
+Use

-After the pomegranate is opened by scoring it with a knife and breaking it open, the seeds are separated from the peel and from the internal pulp membranes.
-Separating the seeds is easier in a bowl of water because the seeds sink and the inedible pulp floats.
-Freezing the entire fruit also makes it easier to separate.
-Another effective way of quickly harvesting the seeds is to cut the pomegranate in half, score each half of the exterior rind four to six times, hold the pomegranate half over a bowl, and smack the rind with a large spoon.
-The seeds should eject from the pomegranate directly into the bowl, leaving only a dozen or more deeply embedded seeds to remove.
+Culinary

 Pomegranate juice can be sweet or sour, but most fruits are moderate in taste, with sour notes from the acidic ellagitannins contained in the juice.
-Pomegranate juice has long been a popular drink in Europe and the Middle East, and is now widely distributed in the United States and Canada.
+Pomegranate juice has long been a common drink in Europe and the Middle East, and is distributed worldwide.
+Pomegranate juice is also used as a cooking ingredient.
+In Syria, it is added to intensify the flavor of some dishes such as kibbeh safarjaliyeh.

-Grenadine syrup originally consisted of thickened and sweetened pomegranate juice, now is usually a sales name for a syrup based on various berries, citric acid, and food coloring, mainly used in cocktail mixing.
+Grenadine syrup, commonly used in cocktails, originally consisted of thickened and sweetened pomegranate juice, but today is typically a syrup made just of sugar and commercially produced natural and artificial flavors, preservatives, and food coloring, or using substitute fruits (such as berries).

-Before tomatoes (a New World fruit) arrived in the Middle East, pomegranate juice, molasses, and vinegar were widely used in many Iranian foods, and are still found in traditional recipes such as fesenjān, a thick sauce made from pomegranate juice and ground walnuts, usually spooned over duck or other poultry and rice, and in ash-e anar (pomegranate soup).
+Before tomatoes (a New World fruit) arrived in the Middle East, pomegranate juice, pomegranate molasses, and vinegar were widely used in many Iranian foods; this mixture is still found in traditional recipes such as fesenjān, a thick sauce made from pomegranate juice and ground walnuts, usually spooned over duck or other poultry and rice, and in ash-e anar (pomegranate soup).

 Pomegranate seeds are used as a spice known as anar dana (from anar + dana, pomegranate + seed), most notably in Indian and Pakistani cuisine.
 Dried whole seeds can often be obtained in ethnic Indian markets.
 These seeds are separated from the flesh, dried for 10–15 days, and used as an acidic agent for chutney and curry preparation.
-Ground anardana is also used, which results in a deeper flavoring in dishes and prevents the seeds from getting stuck in teeth.
-Seeds of the wild pomegranate variety known as daru from the Himalayas are regarded as high-quality sources for this spice.
+Ground anardana is also used, which results in deeper flavoring in dishes and prevents the seeds from getting stuck in teeth.
+Seeds of the wild pomegranate variety known as daru from the Himalayas are considered high-quality sources for this spice.

 Dried pomegranate seeds, found in some natural specialty food markets, still contain some residual water, maintaining a natural sweet and tart flavor.
-Dried seeds can be used in several culinary applications, such as trail mix, granola bars, or as a topping for salad, yogurt, or ice cream.
+Dried seeds can be used in several culinary applications, such as trail mix or granola bars, or as a topping for salad, yogurt, or ice cream.